pitt-sci-cmpinf0010/Command-Line/README.md

 ## Submitting your finished lab

-Just kidding, there is no lab!

-Instead, go ahead and make yourself a GitHub account in order to prepare for next week's lab.
+Make yourself a GitHub account in order to prepare for next week's lab.
+Get the URL to your profile, and submit it to Canvas.

 #### How to sign up for GitHub:
  * Go to [github.com](https://github.com)